 A loan by-law can cover essential works mentioned in the three-year investment plan.
 Each work project requires its own loan by-law.
 The Cities and Towns Act defines who has to pay for which project (all citizens or only some of them) and which borrowing by-law is subject to the approval of the qualified voters.
-In this case, a register is opened to determine if a referendum vote must be held to approve the loan by-law.
+In this case, a register is open to determine if a referendum vote (definition only in French) must be held to approve the loan by-law.